Main Office Four Corners Eye Clinic 575 Rivergate Lane #212 Durango, CO 81301 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 Are you caring for someone with corneal disease?
 Visit our Eye Care for Your Loved One page.

 If you’re concerned about corneal damage or disease, contact Four Corners Eye Clinic to request an appointment using the online form or call our office at (970) 259-2202 to schedule a visit with Dr. Rose or one of our other eye doctors.
-We have locations in Aztec, NM, and Durango, Cortez, and Pagosa Springs, CO.
+We have locations in Durango, Cortez, and Pagosa Springs, CO.

 Meet Our Physicians